jdom1824/Unlocking-UTXO-transactional-patterns/README.md

 - **Scalability Focus**: By addressing the limitations of current transactional patterns, we aim to facilitate the scalability of storage in distributed environments, enabling blockchain technology to handle larger transaction volumes effectively.

-- **Research Contribution**: This project serves as a foundational study for future research endeavors aimed at optimizing transactional models in blockchain technology.

-## Getting Started
+## Getting Started Replicating Experiments
 To get started with this project, follow these steps:

-1. Download the Database: Download the database stored in Harvard Dataverse through the following link: https://doi.org/10.7910/DVN/6V8HRL
+1. Download the database stored in [Harvard Dataverse](url:https://dataverse.harvard.edu/) through the following doi: https://doi.org/10.7910/DVN/6V8HRL

 2. Explore the Code: Take a look at the proposed transactional patterns and their implementations.
 In the "Examples" folder, algorithms necessary to run the experiments described in the article are provided.